markokimpel/gopigoscratchextension/README.md

 # GoPiGo Scratch Extension

-Control the Raspberry Pi expansion board *[RasPiRobot Board V3](https://www.monkmakes.com/rrb3/)* from the programming language *Scratch*. *[ScratchX](http://scratchx.org/#scratch)* and the *Scratch 2 Offline Editor* are supported.
+Control the Raspberry Pi expansion board *[GoPiGo3](https://www.dexterindustries.com/gopigo3/)* from the programming language *Scratch*. *[ScratchX](http://scratchx.org/#scratch)* and the *Scratch 2 Offline Editor* are supported.

-The RasPiRobot Board V3 is made by [Monk Makes](https://www.monkmakes.com/).
+The GoPiGo3 is made by [Dexter Industries](https://www.dexterindustries.com/).
 Scratch was developed by the MIT Media Lab.

 ## Compatibility

 Tested with
 * *Raspberry Pi 3 Model B*
-* *RasPiRobot Board V3*
+* *GoPiGo3*
-* *Rasbian Stretch with Desktop* Version *September 2017* with latest updates as of 24-Nov-2017
+* *Rasbian Stretch with Desktop* Version *April 2018* with latest updates as of 03-May-2018
-* *Python library for RasPiRobot Board V3* as of 12-Nov-2017
+* *Python libraries for GoPiGo3* as of 03-May-2018
-* *ScratchX* as of 23-Nov-2017
+* *ScratchX* as of 03-May-2018
-* *Scratch 2 Offline Editor* (as it comes with Raspbian, as of 24-Nov-2017)
+* *Scratch 2 Offline Editor* (as it comes with Raspbian, as of 03-May-2018)

 ## Approach

-This extension comes with a server that needs to run on the Raspberry Pi that has the RasPiRobot Board V3 attached to it.
+This extension comes with a server that needs to run on the Raspberry Pi that has the GoPiGo3 board attached to it.
 The server exposes expansion board functionality through HTTP endpoints.
-It used the RasPiRobot Board V3 Python library to control the board.
+It used GoPiGo3 Python libraries to control the board.
 In Scratch an extension needs to be loaded.
 The extension exposes board functionality as additional Scratch blocks.
 Scratch can be running on the same computer as the server, or a different one.
 It needs to be able to connect to the server.

 ## Installation